 The biggest problem is that, fundamentally, there’s no way to know how the markets will move day-to-day.
 Even on major events like the US election or the Brexit vote, market analysts may be able to make an educated guess…but they never complete know.

-Let’s say you agree an exchange when the rates are in your favour, and you’re happy to go.
-Unfortunately, on some occasions the rate can slip heavily in between you making the payment and then the transaction actually settling.
+Let’s say you agree on an exchange when the rates are in your favour, and you’re happy to go.
+Unfortunately, on some occasions, the rate can slip heavily in between you making the payment and then the transaction actually settling.

 Again, if it’s a bad slip this can lead to you getting a much worse deal through something that’s not actually your fault!
 In the long term, repeated instances of this could cost your business a lot of money.
 It can also make it trickier to budget effectively, simply because you aren’t exactly sure of your final sum until it arrives!

 In the long term, you’re also open to economic risks.
 If your home country goes through a period of economic decline, the home currency will likely also devalue.
 If you’re invested in that currency at the time and you’re planning to use it internationally, you’re then automatically financially worse off.

 (It is worth noting, of course, that any of these market movements can also work in your favour…but that lack of certainty is also the reason for the risk.)

 How, then, can you mitigate against your FX risk?

 There are a number of different strategies you can use to help minimize the risk of market movements causing your business to lose money.